-Cynthia Lee Wong is a composer and digital / animation artist.
-She has attracted international acclaim for her “shamelessly beautiful” music and devotion toward “not only the avant-garde audience, but…all music lovers” (Süddeutsche Zeitung).
-She has composed for orchestra, chamber ensemble, dance, voice, narrator, musical theater, electronics, and piano improvisation.
+Cynthia Lee Wong has attracted international acclaim for her “shamelessly beautiful” music and devotion toward “not only the avant-garde audience, but…all music lovers” (Süddeutsche Zeitung).
+A multifaceted composer and digital artist, she has written for orchestra, chamber ensemble, dance, voice, narrator, theater, electronics, and piano improvisation.

-Among Cynthia’s early AI experiments is Carnival Fever, inspired by The Count of Monte Cristo and whose music was co-commissioned by San Francisco Symphony & New World Symphony.
-She used AI in her video-making process, modifying thousands of frames, stylizing and changing details such as subjects’ hair and gender.
+In 2022, Cynthia began experimenting with locally-installed generative AI within the limited capabilities of her laptop’s hardware.
+Among Cynthia’s early AI experiments are her Piano Quartet (2010), based on Edgar Allan Poe’s Ligeia and whose music was co-commissioned by Santa Fe Chamber Music Festival & La Jolla Music Society, as well as Carnival Fever (symphony orchestra, 2014), inspired by The Count of Monte Cristo and whose music was co-commissioned by San Francisco Symphony & New World Symphony.
+Cynthia used AI to modify thousands of frames, stylizing and changing details such as subjects’ hair and gender.

-Cynthia’s most recent animation / video project is Tectonal (2023).
-Inspired by acclaimed book The Telling Image, Tectonal is a 16-17 minute commission for ROCO.
+In 2023, Cynthia invested in an AI workstation, whose hardware allowed her to expand her AI palette beyond still images and video modification.
+She discovered new animation techniques, which can be previewed at a sneak peek into her creative process, while working on a concert visuals project Tectonal (September 2023).
+Inspired by acclaimed book The Telling Image, Tectonal is a 16-17 minute video for ROCO.
 For this project, she collaborated with a dream team of Emmy Award winners — composer Anthony DiLorenzo and author / filmmaker Lois Stark.
-Cynthia expanded her AI palette beyond still images, discovering new animation techniques, which can be previewed at a sneak peek into her creative process.

-Her most recent music commission Mech Mania will be performed in 2023-2024, by wind ensembles at Bowling Green University, Hartt School of Music, Lawrence Conservatory, Arkansas Tech University, University of Central Florida, and University of Wisconsin.
-Cynthia is also rearranging Carnival Fever for chamber orchestra, to receive its New York City premiere in 2024, possibly with visuals.
+As a composer, Cynthia’s Mech Mania was co-commissioned in 2023-2024 by wind ensembles at Bowling Green University, Hartt School of Music, Lawrence Conservatory, Arkansas Tech University, University of Central Florida, and University of Wisconsin.

 In January 2023, iSING! and Philadelphia Orchestra, together with soprano Esther Maureen Kelly and conductor Lio Kuokman, presented the North American premiere of Cynthia’s Snow on the River at the Kimmel Center, Philadelphia, and Alice Tully Hall at Lincoln Center, New York.
 An iSING!
 2020 prizewinner, her piece was hailed as a “standout [composition] of the night” (OperaWire).